AIgen-Solutions-s-r-l/resonance/memory-bank/activeContext.md

 - Test warning in test_schema_changes.py (returning True instead of using assertions)

 ## Open Questions
-- Will using UUID type in the schema but storing as string in the database cause any serialization issues?
+- Are there any performance implications of using regex validation compared to native UUID type checking?
-- Are there any client applications that might be affected by stricter UUID validation?
+- Should we consider adding more robust error messages for UUID validation failures?
-- Should we consider also updating the database model to use a native UUID type in the future?
+- Would adding a specific MongoDB-compatible UUID serialization/deserialization approach be beneficial?
-- Will the API consumers adapt to the new field names (company_name, company_logo) and the UUID type?
+- Should we explore MongoDB's own ObjectId as an alternative for future collections?
-- Might need to update the from_orm mapping in jobs_matched_router.py for proper field mapping
+- Will the API consumers adapt to the new field names (company_name, company_logo)?
 # Active Context: Matching Service

 ## Current Session Context